Aston Martin DB7 Vantage V12 For Sale

 of these were bad

-The owner of Paint FX, Tim, was happy for me to work alongside his team which
+was happy for me to work alongside his team for

 The car was fully stripped, including removal of front and rear sections,